tk4ze/ClaimCord/README.md

-# Discord Username Availability Checker
+# ClaimCord - Discord Username Availability Checker

 A Python script that checks whether Discord usernames are available or taken using Discord’s public API.
 Supports proxy rotation to avoid rate limits and bulk scanning from a text file.